-Safe storage is always a crucial priority when it comes to preserving and keeping your smoking materials durable.
+How to store Dabs is a crucial priority when it comes to preserving and keeping your smoking materials durable.
 Methods and tactics may have changed over the years, but the purpose remains the same.
 But the actual practices do not work the same way for all materials and stashes.
-Today, we want to look specifically towards how to store dabs in a way that ensures safety and preserves taste.
+Today, we want to look specifically towards how to store dabs in a way that ensures safety as well as preserves taste.

 Why is it important?

 When it comes to the cannabis community, innovation and invention aren’t new trends.
-And this is a good thing because we continuously get introduced to more modern materials and devices that enhance our cannabis experience.
-Thanks to this innovative streak in the community, the number of new and old users has been continuously growing.
-More modern dab rigs have arrived with this growth, and better vape pens have entered the market.
+And this is a good thing because we constantly get introduced to newer materials and devices that enhance our cannabis experience.
+Thanks to this innovative streak in the community, the number of new and old users has constantly been growing.
+With this growth, newer dab rigs have arrived, and better vape pens have entered the market.

-As creative ways of smoking have grown, so needs to store your dabs safely and securely.
-The question of how to store your dabs has continuously accompanied the discussions of how to enjoy your dabs.
+As creative ways of smoking have grown, so has the need to know how to store dabs safely and securely.
+The question of how to store your dabs has constantly accompanied the discussions of how to enjoy your dabs.
 Today, we’ll consider some of the most efficient/best ways to keep your stash safely with you or in the house so that you don’t compromise on quality and taste.

-Many of us may not know that the whole parchment paper thing originated from the black market history of selling concentrates.
-It wasn’t as easy as it is in today’s market to buy or sell the goods.
+A lot of us may not know that the whole parchment paper thing originated from the black market history of selling concentrates.
+It wasn’t as easy as it is nin today’s market to buy or sell the goods.
 And this method gave it a discreet and easy to pass-around kind of packaging.
 If you don’t have anything else to store your dabs in, parchment paper is still a decent option.
-It’s a great choice if you want to use it as an additional layer of protection.
+In fact, it’s a great choice if you want to use it as an additional layer of protection.
 This is because it has non-stick properties that make it great for storing organic materials.
 But today, silicone containers do a much better job.

 So, more and more people are using silicone containers.
 These units are non-stick like parchment paper but have way better resistance to heat and damage.
 So, you get the benefits of old-school storage as well as the advantage of new technology.
 And if you value your dab, you don’t want to cut corners in the storage department.